nyeogmi/bats-can-draw/README.md

 - I set up the canvas to auto-resize to match the container.
 - I set the code up to run update() at about 60fps and draw() at the browser's chosen framerate
 - I wrote a little demo in main.ts that exploits these features
+- I added a .gitignore which you can adapt for your project

 ## Why you would use this